 Although not required, preference will be given to applicants with relevant professional experience.

-If your undergraduate degree was not completed at an English-speaking university, proof of English-language proficiency is required as this program involves a significant amount of reading, writing and oral communication.
+If your last (undergraduate or graduate) degree was not completed at an English-speaking university, proof of English-language proficiency is required as this program involves a significant amount of reading, writing and oral communication.
 See the International Students page for more information.